QORPO-WORLD/toy-marketplace-boilerplate/README.md

 ## Start

-If you want to build app and just explore, run these commands
+To start and build the application, run the following commands:

 ```sh
 pnpm install